 I decided to try taking a break from talking through my problems.
 I don’t currently have a “person” outside of my husband to process things with, so it’s been just him.
-I have my doctor and my therapist if i need them, but i just stopped using my husband as an outlet.
+I have my doctor and my therapist if i need them, but i’ve stopped using my husband as an outlet.
 Let me explain my reasoning behind this decision, because on the surface it may not sound like a great idea.

-I wondered to myself if anything else in my life might be improved by talking less, and the answer is YES.
-In the same way that i needed to break out of the prison my childhood had built around me by being heard about how it hurt me, i needed to figure out who i was as a free human by talking about life, the universe, and everything.
-I needed to figure out what i thought about things rather than what i was told to think about things, and that involved having opinions.
-And i had opinions.
-Lots of them.
-I had opinions all over the place and everyone knew about them.
-I stressed and agonised and obsessed over every single one of them.
-When someone i liked had a different opinion than i did, it was terrifying and the result was more talking.
+I wondered to myself if anything else might be improved by talking less, and the answer is YES.
+I’d needed to break out of the prison my childhood had built around me by being heard.
+I needed to figure out who i am by talking about life, the universe, and everything.
+I needed to figure out what >>i<< thought about things rather than what i was told to think about things.
+That involved having opinions.
+And oh, i had opinions.
+Lots of ’em.
+I had opinions all over the place and everyone knew.
+I agonised and obsessed over them.
+When someone i liked had a different opinion, it was terrifying, resulting in more talking.
 Having a different opinion than someone i liked/respected triggered behaviours around safety and self-preservation.
-I wanted them to like and/or respect me in return, and i’d been taught we had to agree in order for that to happen.
+I wanted them to like/respect me in return, and i’d been taught we had to agree in order for that to happen.